profsmith89/ctps/_sources/chap02.md

 Function composition removes the need to give names to the intermediate results, and without names, our attention is not drawn to this work, which necessary for the computation but not really important to the big picture.
 This point is important.
 For human readers, your script should be like a good story: It highlights the main action while hiding the details of exactly how the characters interact and get from place to place.
 But unlike a literary story, your script does contain these details, through the mechanism of function composition.
 The Python interpreter needs to know these details, since it does only what it is exactly told to do.
 Function composition keeps humans from being distracted by the details the interpreter needs to know.

+## Abstraction as information hiding

-**Abstraction as information hiding.** As another example where we hid details to help with human understanding, recall how we replaced a for-loop and its associated code with an invocation of the `find` method on a string.
+As another example where we hid details to help with human understanding, recall how we replaced a for-loop and its associated code with an invocation of the `find` method on a string.
 Both computed a similar result, but we preferred the `find` string method over the for-loop implementation because it was both more concise and more expressive of what this step in our script was doing.
 In the next chapter, we will see how we can create our own compact representations---abstract away the details---so that each line of our script more closely resembles each step in the pseudocode we are trying to implement.

+## There is no character

-**There is no character.** Before we go, I want to correct something you may have come to believe.
+Before we go, I want to correct something you may have come to believe.
 While I have used the term "character" to describe single items in the sequence known as a Python string, there is no distinguished thing that is a character in Python.
 What we think of as a character is just a Python string of length 1.
 In other words, when I earlier wrote that `the_line[0]` returns `'A'`, I was careful to write the result as a Python string.
 Go ahead and see what `type(the_line[0])` tells you about the type of the object returned from the string index method.
 We will talk more about types when we reach Act II.

 ```{code-block} none
 ---